All the rights women in Afghanistan have lost since the Taliban takeover

 In November 2021, women were banned from appearing in television dramas and films.

-The decree was part of eight new rules, which also saw the banning of films considered to be against Sharia or Islamic law and Afghan values, comedy shows that insult religion, and foireign films promoting foreign cultural values.
+The decree was part of eight new rules, which also saw the banning of films considered to be against Sharia or Islamic law and Afghan values, as well as comedy shows that insult religion, and foireign films promoting foreign cultural values.

 Female journalists and presenters ordered to wear headscarves

-Also in November last year, female presenters and journalists were ordered to wear headscarves on screen.
+Also in November last year, female TV presenters and journalists were ordered to wear headscarves on screen.

 The move was condemned by many, including Zan TV, the first Afghan channel staffed exclusively by female producers and reporters.
 At the time Zan TV said the move to headscarves “threatened media freedom”.

-Women banned from long-distance travel and flights without male chaperone
+Women banned from long-distance travel and flights without a male chaperone

 On 26 December last year, the Taliban issued a directive saying that women who wished to travel more than 45 miles (72 kilometres) should be accompanied by a “close male family member”.

-The directive also instructed vehicle owners to refuse rides to women not wearing head or face coverings.
+It also instructed vehicle owners to refuse rides to women not wearing head or face coverings.

 Further travel restrictions were placed on women in March this year, with the Taliban telling airlines in Afghanistan that women cannot board domestic or international flights without a male chaperone.